View Post

 Which spar is it?

-A customer wants a jockey pole for his S 30 cruising square metre boat for spinnaker sailing at closer angles.
+An S30 sailor wants a jockey pole for his cruising square metre boat for spinnaker sailing at closer angles.
 Together with matching eye plates to hang on the side of the mast this is no big deal.
 The boom and fittings are requested from the leading mast builder Seldén via the Hamburg agent Herman Gotthardt.
-Seldén probably supplied the …
+Seldén probably supplied the rigging …